ngonhan2k5/cs253-bdt/README.md

 This is work for ubuntu 16.04 and 18.04 LTS, if you didn't have ubuntu, try to get free account on G cloud and follow the [🌟Create instance on google cloud (Image Tuts)](#headin2)

+* run as sudo

       sudo -i
-### if this is the first time run, we need an update apt package meta
+* if this is the first time run, we need an update apt package meta

       apt update
-### install docker and docker-composer
+* install docker and docker-composer

       apt-get install docker.io
       apt-get install docker-compose
-### buid and start docker
+* buid and start docker

       ./start
-### now you can use browser to access http://"External Ip" depending on where your Ubuntu node hosted
+* now you can use browser to access http://"External Ip" depending on where your Ubuntu node hosted

 ## Notes:
 * If you want to get use of Cloudera Manager, you must run /home/cloudera/cloudera-manager after the docker first started and do a instance down and start again.